6 Tips for Visiting Prague for the First Time

-To round up my series on Prague, I thought I’d share a few tips I picked up along the way:
+To round up this series, I thought I’d share a few tips for visiting Prague I picked up along the way:

 See Charles Bridge early

-A Prague must-see, but it gets so mobbed during most of the day (and this was in the “off-season”) in March, you wouldn’t want to fight your way across, never mind taking pictures.
+A Prague must-see, but it gets so mobbed during most of the day.
+This was true even in the “off-season” in March.
+You wouldn’t want to fight your way across, never mind taking pictures.
 I went just after sunrise and not only was there hardly anyone on it, but the light was perfect for taking pictures.
 Start early, then depending on the side of the bridge you’re on, pop into Cafe Savoy in Mala Strana or Pauseteria in the Old Town for some breakfast.

 Once you get into the centre of Prague, everything is walkable.
 And luckily, Prague airport is not too far by public transport to the centre.
 There are two main routes: the 119 bus and the Airport Express.
 I chose the latter, which costs 60kc, or about £2 (in cash paid to the driver).
 It leaves about every half hour and there was plenty of room for luggage/to sit down.

 I avoided the 119 after having heard about frequent pickpocketing on it and as I’m quite small and can be a nervous solo traveller.
 The challenge was getting small change fresh off the plane.
 But I got some cash out at one of the bank cash machines and opted for the smallest 500kc, bought an overpriced water and managed to get change on 200kc back from the driver.

 Have to take a cab?
 Use Uber

 Prague is known for cab drivers that overcharge, so just use Uber if you have to take a car, you’ll know what your paying and get a good rate.